 3. Which are the common disqualifiers?

-Something more “innocent” such as tattoos can also sabotage your application.
+Something more “innocent” such as tattoos may be an issue with certain agencies.
 Even though nowadays most police departments accept officers with tattoos, there still might be some restrictions.
 You might be required to wear long sleeves all year around in order to hide them and as a rule there should be no tattoos on the face or neck and they cannot be vulgar or racist.
 Some departments have stricter rules than others, so if it is not explicitly mentioned in the job announcement it is worthy checking it out before starting the application process.

 Main Steps of the Police Officer Application and Hiring Process